ishuru/pic-grabber/README.md

 ```

 ### Permissions
-- `downloads`: For saving images
+- `downloads`: For saving images.
-- `scripting`: For injecting content scripts
+- `scripting`: For injecting content scripts.
-- `activeTab`: For accessing the current tab
+- `activeTab`: For accessing the current tab.
-- `webRequest`: For handling image requests
+- `webRequest`: For handling image requests.

 ## Contributing

-1. Fork the repository
+1. **Fork the Repository**:
+   - Click the "Fork" button at the top right of the [repository page](https://github.com/venopyx/pic-grabber).

+2. **Create a Feature Branch**:
-2. Create a feature branch
+   - Create a new branch for your feature or bug fix.
+   - Make your changes and commit them.

+3. **Submit a Pull Request**:
+   - Push your branch to your fork.
-3. Submit a pull request
+   - Open a pull request to the main repository.

 ## License